 This list, first researched by Crikey in 2002, tracks Australian journalists who have gone on to write books.

-This list tracks all ASX200 companies which have no female directors.
+This list tracks all ASX200 companies which still had no female directors in 2010.

-This list tracks all past and present female CEOs of ASX-listed companies.
+This list tracks past female CEOs of ASX-listed companies and assesses how they fared.
+Needs an update.

 This list tracks the so-called "social issues" at board level when public companies merge or are taken over.